thomasvolk/gatehouse/README.md

 Start the database with

-    docker-compose -f docker-compose-database.yaml up
+    docker-compose -f docker-compose-development.yaml up

 Start Phoenix endpoint with

     mix phx.server

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser and register the admin user.

+You can test the sso function by open the demo server on [`localhost:8001`](http://localhost:8001).

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).